JustinzGit/variant_conversion_tool/README.md

 # Installation
 - Clone this repository
-- Be sure to have Python3 installed [python](https://www.python.org/downloads/)
+- Be sure to have [python](https://www.python.org/downloads/) installed
-- Be sure to have Django installed [django](https://www.djangoproject.com/download/)
+- Be sure to have [django](https://www.djangoproject.com/download/) installed
-- Within the main directory, run `python3 manage.py runserver` from the terminal
+- Within the main directory, run `python manage.py runserver` from the terminal
 - Navigate to `localhost:8000/conversion` within the browser to access the conversion application

 # Usage